 The Department of German and Russian offers a wide variety of study abroad opportunities to meet student needs.
 Options include semester- or year-long study at two German universities, our own 6-week Summer Berlin Programs and independent study at intensive language institutes in Germany or Austria.
 Your financial aid will transfer for study during the academic year and ample funding is available to to support undergraduates pursuing language courses, internships, research projects, or service projects in the German-speaking countries.

 This 6-week, 6-credit, faculty-led intensive program is an opportunity to spend part of the summer in Berlin, Germany’s capital and cultural center.
 You will learn about Germany’s history as well as Germany today.
-Content courses taught in English or in German in ECON, POLS, HIST, Fine Arts and Literature.
-No prior knowledge of German necessary.
+Content courses taught in English in ECON, POLS, HIST, Fine Arts and Literature.
 Full range of German language courses available.
 Academic excursions and on-sight classes enrich the learning experience and introduce you to this amazing city.
-All applicants automatically considered for grant funding up to $3,000.
+Open to students from across the university majoring in all disciplines.
+All applicants are automatically considered for funding ($1000-$3000 + flight subsidy) based upon need.
+Students who take a language course are considered for additional funding regardless of need.

 International Economics Abroad

 This 6-week, 6-credit faculty-led, European-centered program based in Berlin concentrates on the economics of competition policy from a transnational perspective.
 The two complementary courses, Competition Policy in the European Union (ECON 34582) and European History, Politics, and Society (GE 34241), bring together the areas of economics, history, politics, and culture.
 Both courses are taught in English.
 Excursions to various European economic research institutes, policy centers, and museums complement and enrich the coursework.
-All applicants automatically considered for grant funding up to $3,000.
+Open to students from across the university majoring in all disciplines.
+All applicants are automatically considered for funding ($1000-$3000 + flight subsidy) based upon need.

 German Engineering Program

 This Berlin-based 6-week, 6-credit, faculty-led program connects Notre Dame engineering students with Germany’s multifaceted engineering landscape.
 You will take one engineering elective course and European History, Society, and Politics (GE 34241), both taught in English.
 In addition to classes and field trips in Berlin, students will go on academic excursions to other German cities, where they will interact with engineering experts from different fields.
-All applicants automatically considered for grant funding up to $3,000.
+Open to students from across the university majoring in all disciplines.
+All applicants are automatically considered for funding ($1000-$3000 + flight subsidy) based upon need.

 The SLA Grant, sponsored by the Center for the Study of Languages and Cultures, provides funding for individual summer foreign language study abroad at an intensive language institute such as the Goethe Institut or a Carl Duisberg Centre.
 With prior approval, you can move through our language curriculum and be ready faster for further study abroad or in our upper-division courses.